vaamps/toursim-management-system/README.md

 # toursim-management-system
-An e-commerce website for users to book packages and tours.
+A RESTful web-application used for users to book packages and tours.
+This application is built using tools such as Python, Flask framework and MySQL.